 Each class has their own computer which means that ICT is taught within other subject areas.
 The use of interactive whiteboards in classes ensures that teaching across the curriculum is exciting and inspiring.
 The children also have access to laptops and minibooks to support other areas of the curriculum.

-Through PSHE we aim to promote children’s understanding of themselves on a physical and emotional level.
+Through PSHE we aim to promote where can i buy antidepressants over the counter children’s understanding of themselves on a physical and emotional level.
 All children learn how to stay as healthy as possible and how to keep themselves safe.
 Children are also taught to respect the differences between people and to develop independence and responsibility.
 All classes have a regular circle-time session where children learn to listen to one another and develop respect for the feelings and viewpoints of others.

 Design and Technology

 In Design and Technology, children develop an awareness of their environment and how technology can be used to solve problems.
 Children are encouraged to produce ideas from their own experience and group discussions.
 They develop their ideas through making models, applying skills that they have learnt and experimenting with a range of materials.
 At the end of the process, children evaluate the work and look for areas where improvement can be made.

 Art is a natural language for the expression of ideas and feelings.
 It develops the imagination and stimulates creativity.
 It helps children to explore and communicate their response to both the real worldand the world within themselves.
 At Barnfield, children use a wide variety of media and techniques to express their ideas.
 They also explore the work of artists from different times and different cultures.
 The children learn specific art skills as well as the work of famous artists.
 We annually hold an Art Day, when the whole school looks at developing a piece of work or a skill.
 It is always a fantastic day.